mayursureshnair/IBM-Bob-Capstone-Project/README.md

 This AI-driven assistant empowers users with knowledge, protects them from fraud, and builds confidence in digital finance.

-Technology – Use of IBM Cloud Lite services / IBM Granite is mandatory
+Technology – Used IBM Cloud Lite services and IBM Granite.